danieltikamori/online-food-ordering-react-springboot-mysql-stripe/README.md

 Java using the power of Spring Boot, Java 21 version features, Native Image, GraalVM, etc.

-Also implement a notification system to send notifications to Slack and email.
+Also implement a notification system to send notifications to Slack channel and email.

+For backup and restore, use AWS S3.

 ## Requirements